 The COVID-19 pandemic has been a season of change and unprecedented challenges.
 While the future seems uncertain, we need to keep pushing forward together.
 Our communities want to know what will happen next.
 Will they be safe?
-How have organizations adapted?
+How are organizations adapting?
 What can they expect from the future?